The Importance of Improving the Air Quality in My Home

 - Make sure your carbon monoxide detectors are working properly!
 Aside from the obvious law requirements, these detectors will ensure that you’re not breathing in harmful gases.
 Replace the batteries at least once a year and test that they’re working properly once a month.

 - Fix leaks as soon as they happen!
-Standing water and excess moisture in the air can cause mold to grow.
+Standing water and excess moisture in the air can cause mold to grow and will not improve the air quality in your home AT ALL!

 - Control the humidity indoors!
 Having humidity around 45% is ideal for your home.
 This may require either a vaporizer or humidifier or contrarily, a dehumidifier, depending on your humidity levels.